(Section 1 of 12)

-In Malawi, “the food consumption score increased by 50% for cash recipients compared to 20% for food recipients.
-This despite the fact that households in the countries surveyed only report spending between 45% and 90% of the cash they receive on food, with the rest going to expenses like debt repayment, household items, and school fees”.
+This was in spite of the fact that “households in the countries surveyed only report spending between 45% and 90% of the cash they receive on food, with the rest going to expenses like debt repayment, household items, and school fees”.

-To back the superiority of benefits through cash transfers, Mr Kenny argues that “cash also has a larger multiplier effect.
-Bring food from elsewhere to an area, and the impact of that food stops with those who eat it.
+On this he declares: “bring food from elsewhere to an area, and the impact of that food stops with those who eat it.
 Give people cash and they spend it on goods provided by local farmers and traders, who are often poor themselves and benefit as well”.

 Staunton and Collins “compared food transfers to cash transfers, and estimated that each dollar provided by cash transfers circulated 2.59 times around the local economy before being spent on goods and services from elsewhere.
 That compared to the 1.00 multiplier of food that was simply consumed”.

-On the back of this, he explains that “one reason why is that they had invested in physical goods, particularly in metal roofs to replace thatched shelter and in livestock to provide milk and meat”.
+On the back of this, Kenny explains that “one reason why is that they had invested in physical goods, particularly in metal roofs to replace thatched shelter and in livestock to provide milk and meat”.

-Building on this, he says that this “translated into rising incomes from farming and enterprises in the short term, and—thanks to higher spending on nutrition, health care, and education—the hope for greater earnings potential in the long term as well”.
+As a result, he says that this “translated into rising incomes from farming and enterprises in the short term, and—thanks to higher spending on nutrition, health care, and education—the hope for greater earnings potential in the long term as well”.